A new tree running spot close to the Kanto region | Locals ski to their heart's content at Yuzawa Nakazato

 The case of snowboarder Kazuma Seta

-There are a lot of steep slopes, so when the ground gets bumpy it's a little hard to snowboard.
-So the best time to go to Nakazato is on a day when the tracks are buried.
+, go to Nakazato.'
+To be more precise, it's not just on a sunny day the day after it snows, but on a day when it snows steadily all day long and resets everything (laughs).
+There are a lot of steep slopes, so when it gets all bumpy, it's a little difficult to snowboard.
+So the best time to come to Nakazato is on a day when the tracks are buried in snow.

-The wind was blowing when we took the photos this time, but one of the characteristics of Nakazato is that the slopes face in all directions, from north to west.
-Even in conditions where strong winds blow the snow away, it ends up piling up on some slopes, so there's always powder."
+This time, there was a breeze when we were filming, but one of the characteristics of Nakazato is that the slopes face in various directions, from north to west.
+Even in conditions where the snow is blown away by strong winds, there's always some snow piled up on one of the slopes, so there's always some powder."

 "The flow of the day starts with skiing down the Dynamic, Giant and Challenge slopes on the right side as seen from the base of the mountain.
 At Nakazato, they don't open all the runs at once when the ski resort opens, so that only the first people there in the morning get a chance to enjoy the powder.
 Instead, they open the runs one by one from the right side of the slope.
 This means you can enjoy the powder at your own pace, without worry."

-"When the snow is not groomed, you can ski down these three courses and then go to the tree run area.
+"When the snow is ungroomed, I usually ski down these three courses for a while, then head to the tree run area.

-Nakazato's tree run area is steep, but the trees are spaced far apart, making it easy to turn and great for snowboarders.
-The reason it's so easy to ski is that the small branches that would otherwise obstruct the slope have been cleared away to make it safe.
-I usually go to Nakazato on snowy days, so visibility is sometimes poor, but the visibility is good among the trees and it's easy to ski, so I recommend finishing the slopes early and enjoying the tree runs instead."
+The tree run area at Nakazato has some slope, but the trees are spaced far apart, making it easy to turn and fun for snowboarders.
+The reason it's so easy to ski is that they've cleared away any small branches that could get in the way, ensuring a safe skiing experience.
+I usually go to Nakazato on snowy days, so visibility can be poor at times, but you can still see well and ski easily in the trees.
+I recommend cutting your ungroomed slopes short and enjoying some tree runs instead."

 The case of skier Kyohei Miyata

-As Kazuma said earlier, there are lots of ungroomed runs that open up one by one from the right, so even if you're not aiming for the first track on the Dynamic or Giant Courses, you'll be able to ski on some of the runs without tracks, so there's no need to rush."
+As Kazuma said earlier, there are lots of ungroomed courses that open up from the right, so even if you don't aim for the first tracks on the Dynamic or Giant courses, you can ski on ungroomed snow on some course or another, so there's no need to rush."

 "Each of the ungroomed runs has its own unique terrain and characteristics, which makes it interesting, but Dynamic and Giant in particular offer long runs that can be viewed from the lift, allowing you to imagine things like, 'I'll hit it like this in this spot, and then I'll aim for the remaining powder here.'
 You can even see inside the trees between Dynamic and Giant from the lift.
 Giant is an open run, so I like to make big turns.
 The upper part of Giant is a little flat, so I like to hop there and then make a big four-turn halfway up the slope.
 The Challenge run is also interesting, with undulating slopes at the entrance and on the left side halfway up the run, allowing you to make jumps.
 It's located right in front of the ski center building, so it attracts a lot of attention, making it a real 'challenge.'
 I recommend it for people who want to be the center of attention (laughs)."